rhblind/rhblind.github.io/content/posts/config.md

 ```

 The `dired-open` can help us making sure that various files are opened in the correct program.
 For example,
-opening a video file in Emacs is probably not going to be a pleasent experience, and would be better to open
+opening a video file in Emacs is probably not going to be a pleasant experience, and would be better to open
 in for example Quicktime or, VLC.
 On Linux (or XDG enabled environments), the `dired-open` package has a concept of "auto-detecting" which program that should be used to open certain files.
 I'm mostly using macOS, which does not support XDG very well.
 So, we'll try to write a the `dired-open-macos` function to use the native `open` program instead.